 Big Barn Chickens

-Most of the chickens in the Big Barn were hatched April 25, 2011 at a large midwestern hatchery, and shipped here through the United States Postal Service.
+Four of the chickens in the Big Barn were hatched April 25, 2011 at a large midwestern hatchery, and shipped here through the United States Postal Service.
 I call them "the Gems" because they are named after rocks and famous women geologists.
-Watch these hens on the BarnCam.
+The "Literary Ladies" are younger hens and were hatched March 29, 2013.
+Watch these hens on the main HenCam, and you can see inside their barn on BarnCam.

-These three are Speckled Sussex.
-Unlike the Orpingtons, who look and act alike, these hens, though of the same breeding, are unique unto themselves.
+These two are Speckled Sussex.
+These hens, though of the same breeding, are unique unto themselves.
 In fact, all of the Speckled Sussex that I’ve had have all been full of character—friendly, active, curious and demanding.
 They might be my favorite breed.
 Florence is named after Florence Bascom, the first woman hired by the United States Geological Survey (in 1896).
-She is the smallest, quickest and smartest of the three.
-Etheldred is named after Etheldred Benett (1776–1845), who was a female geologist in Britain at a time when there were very few women scientists.
-My Etheldred is large, calm and always hungry.
-She has the most white on her head.
+She is the smallest, quickest and smartest of the two.
 Agatha Agate is a very, very sweet hen of very little brain.
 She likes to sit on laps.
 She likes children.
 She would never peck anyone.
 Agatha is the perfect hen for school visits and is adored by many.

 Jasper